CHICAGO WRONGFUL DEATH LAWYER

 The Clients we represent are real families that have experienced real tragedies.
 Wrongful death victims are so much more than just a case number to us.
 The Chicago wrongful death attorneys at Curcio Law are compassionate.
 We understand the pain and suffering caused by deadly accidents.
 The last thing family members want to deal with in the time of distress and loss is negotiating with insurance companies and filing official claims to the courts.
 Surviving family members can enlist the help of a Chicago wrongful death lawyer from Curcio Law Offices to make this time easier.

 Our firm has more than 50 years of experience helping families recover compensation for the emotional and financial consequence of wrongful deaths in Illinois.
 In addition to pursuing a wrongful death claim based on the medical expenses associated with injuries, our attorneys seek compensation based on future earnings, loss of consortium or companionship, and for the financial and emotional loss to the family.
 Our attorneys also work with forensic accountants and economists to help us assess the financial loss and future financial needs of family members.

 What Does Wrongful Death Mean?

 Wrongful death is when a person is killed due to another person or entity’s misconduct or negligence.
 A wrongful death lawsuit is a civil action.
 This means it is separate from a criminal prosecution.
 Although in the case of wrongful death, a criminal prosecution may occur, a wrongful death action is distinct from a criminal case.

 How Much is an Illinois Wrongful Death Lawsuit Worth?

 There is no possible way to put a numerical value on someone’s life and death.
+So, it’s hard to determine how much a wrongful death lawsuit will bring.
 The circumstances surrounding each wrongful death claim can vary by quite a bit.
 Damages fit into two basic categories: tangible and intangible losses.